SuvrajitMullick/Open-Vocabulary-3D-Scene-Understanding/README.md

 ### Feature Optimisation Architecture (Works 2 & 3)

 The three modifications are stacked sequentially on top of the original backbone.
-The same architecture is shared between Works 2 (3DGS backbone) and 3 (SVRaster backbone), with the Gaussian Semantic Tracing (GST) loss replaced by the analogous Voxel Semantic Tracing (VST) loss in Work 3.
+The same architecture is shared between Works 2 (Gaussian-Grouping backbone) and 3 (SVRaster backbone), with the Gaussian Semantic Tracing (GST) loss replaced by the analogous Voxel Semantic Tracing (VST) loss in Work 3.

 <p align="center">
   <img src="methodologies/Works_2_3_Architecture.png" width="780"/>
 </p>
 <p align="center"><em>Figure 2 — Feature optimisation architecture shared by Works 2 and 3.
-Preprocessing supplies cropped black-background renders and mask supervision.
+Preprocessing supplies cropped black-background render and original mask supervision.
 Modification 1 adds Multi-view Semantic Tracing with Probabilistic KL Distillation (ℒ<sub>KL–ST</sub>).
 Modification 2 adds 2D & 3D Contrastive Learning.
 Modification 3 adds 2D & 3D Hypersphere Regularisation.
-For Work 3, the 3DGS backbone is replaced by SVRaster and GST is correspondingly replaced by VST; all other components are unchanged.</em></p>
+For Work 3, the Gaussian-Grouping backbone is replaced by SVRaster and GST is correspondingly replaced by VST; all other components are unchanged.</em></p>

 ### Installation